Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 You should also know that if you don’t ask these questions, then your serious buyer might not take you so seriously.

-So, don’t be afraid to BANT.
+So, don’t be afraid to use BANT

 If you’re dealing with professional buyers (in line with sales call best practice) then this is business as usual.